marcosh/crem/docs/how-to-render-a-machine.md

 Rendering the state space for big machines could be quite uninformative, because it could easily get quite big.

-A possibly more useful representation is provided by the flow representation which can be generated using the `renderFlow` function from the [`RenderFlow`](/src/Crem/Render/RenderFlow.hs) module.
+A possibly more useful representation is provided by the flow representation (i.e. a graph showing the state space of each `Basic` machine and how they were composed) which can be generated using the `renderFlow` function from the [`RenderFlow`](/src/Crem/Render/RenderFlow.hs) module.

 To be called, it requires us to annotate every leaf of our tree of machines with a label, which will be used in the drawing.